kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 ### §107.59   Refusal to submit to an alcohol test or to furnish test results.

-A refusal to submit to a test to indicate the percentage by weight of alcohol in the blood, when requested by a law enforcement officer in accordance with §91.17(c) of this chapter, or a refusal to furnish or authorize the release of the test results requested by the Administrator in accordance with §91.17(c) or (d) of this chapter, is grounds for:
+A refusal to submit to a test to indicate the percentage by weight of alcohol in the blood, when requested by a law enforcement officer in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.17   Alcohol or drugs.|§91.17]](c) of this chapter, or a refusal to furnish or authorize the release of the test results requested by the Administrator in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.17   Alcohol or drugs.|§91.17]](c) or (d) of this chapter, is grounds for:

 \(a\) Denial of an application for a remote pilot certificate with a small UAS rating for a period of up to 1 year after the date of that refusal; or